A local favorite band, Nosotros, helps the crowd get their salsa dancing on

 Santa Fe Summer Scene at the Railyard Plaza—great music, big crowd, and the old water tower keeping watch like it's been hosting concerts since forever.

-• Santa Fe Railyard Plaza – The main concert venue; paved plaza near galleries, food, and breweries
+• Santa Fe Railyard Plaza – The main concert venue, surrounded by galleries, food, and breweries

 • Santa Fe Railyard Park – Grassy performance lawn used for movies and select shows